MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   Expected differences in functionality based on region or other user settings.
 *   If your submission is an update to an existing extension, include information about the changes made to the extension.
 *   Any additional information that testers must understand about your submission.

 After providing the information, choose **Publish** to submit your extension to the Microsoft Edge Add-ons store.
 Your submission proceeds to the certification step.
 The certification process may take up to seven business days after your submission.

-When your submission passes certification, your extension is published in the Microsoft Edge Add-ons store.
+After your submission passes certification, your extension is published in the Microsoft Edge Add-ons store.
 The status of your extension in the Partner Center dashboard changes to `In the Store`.

 > [!NOTE]
 > If you encounter any issues in the submission or registration process, file a support ticket on [Extensions New Support Request][ExtensionsSupportForm] or send an email to [ext_dev_support@microsoft.com][MailtoExtDevSupportMicrosoftCom].